Jacajack/avr-ds18b20/README.md

 Dallas18B20MatchRead( &Thermometer );
 ```

-It uses ROM stored in configuration structure.
+It uses ROM stored in confuration structure.
 You can get it into there using:
 ```c
 Dallas1820ReadROM( &Thermometer );
 ```